localstack/docs/content/en/user-guide/aws/ec2/index.md

 $ sudo systemctl restart docker
 {{< /command >}}

-You can now start the LocalStack container, obtain its IP address and use it from the virtualised instance.
+You can now start the LocalStack container, obtain its IP address and use it from the virtualized instance.

 {{< command >}}
 $ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' localstack_main